Josh Donaldson: Personal life

-Donaldson was raised by his mother, Lisa French, while his father, Levon Donaldson, was imprisoned for most of his childhood.
-His father, a construction worker, was sentenced in 1992 on charges of sexual battery, false imprisonment, and aggravated battery, and he was released from prison in 2007.

-His father watched him play baseball in person for the first time on September 13, 2013, against the Texas Rangers in Arlington, Texas.
+Donaldson's father watched him play baseball in person for the first time on September 13, 2013, against the Texas Rangers in Arlington, Texas.
 Donaldson walked twice and hit a home run as well as a double in three at-bats as the Athletics won, 9–8.

-Donaldson grew up an Atlanta Braves fan.
-Aside from playing baseball, Donaldson has also been a lifelong avid golfer.
-When he was 18 months old he appeared on a local TV station showing off a "picture perfect" golf swing.
+Donaldson is a lifelong avid golfer.
 He appeared on the Golf Channel during the 2014 season and hit a ball an estimated 309 yards in a simulator.
-He found out he was traded to the Toronto Blue Jays while watching the Golf Channel, as well as playing Mortal Kombat.

 Donaldson is a fan of the History channel series Vikings, and in January 2016, it was announced he would have a guest appearance in the fourth season of the show as "Hoskuld".
-Donaldson's nickname "The Bringer of Rain" was inspired by the "Shadow Games" episode of Spartacus: Blood and Sand.
+Donaldson's nickname, "The Bringer of Rain", was inspired by the "Shadow Games" episode of Spartacus: Blood and Sand.

-Donaldson and his partner, Briana Miller, had their first child, a daughter, in November 2020.
+Donaldson and his fiancé, Briana Miller, had their first child, a daughter, in November 2020.
+The couple married in January 2024, with Donaldson making the news public following his retirement.